Murali1234-kn/Murali1234-kn/README.md

 👋 Hi, I’m Murali K N
 👀 I’m interested in software development, problem-solving, and exploring new technologies.
 🌱 I’m currently working as an Intern at Nunc Systems Pvt Ltd in Hyderabad.
-💞️ I’m looking to collaborate on Java-based projects, particularly those involving Spring Boot, as well as web development projects using PHP, HTML/CSS, and JavaScript.
+💞️ I’m looking to collaborate on Java-based projects, PHP-based projects, particularly those involving Spring Boot, as well as web development projects using PHP, HTML/CSS,jQuery and JavaScript.
 📫 How to reach me:
   - Email: muraliroyal0504@gmail.com/knmurali91@gmail.com
   - Phone: +91-6300131956/ 7095081301